Frequently asked questions

 Should we insure our new home?

 Insurance is recommended for all homeowners, just like in the UK, we can help you find the best policy for you.
-If the property is not occupied full time we would also recommend installing an alarm system.
+If the property is not occupied full time we would also recommend installing an alarm system and always change the locks.

 Anything we've missed?
 Please let us know if there's anything else we should cover here firstname.lastname@example.org